 The Quiraing

-The Quiraing is located in the north of Isle of Skye on the Trotternish Ridge.
-The scenery is spectacular and the rock formations are out of this world making the area perfect for use in Sci-Fi movies.
-The ridge was shaped through a series of huge landslides creating dramatic peaked hoodoos, cliffs and concealed mesas.
+The Quiraing is located north of Isle of Skye on the Trotternish Ridge.
+The scenery is spectacular, and the rock formations are out of this world, making the area perfect for use in Sci-Fi movies.
+The ridge was shaped through a series of huge landslides, creating dramatic peaked hoodoos, cliffs and concealed mesas.
 Some people choose to explore this area on the 6.8 km walking loop.
-The trail is difficult and you should check weather conditions before going.
-The journey takes you near high cliffs and can be very dangerous when there is high winds or fog.
+The trail is difficult, and you should check weather conditions before going.
+The journey takes you near high cliffs and can be very dangerous with high winds or fog.

 The Quiraing is located in the north of Isle of Skye on the Trotternish Ridge.
 The scenery is spectacular and the rock formations are out of this world making the area perfect for use in Sci-Fi movies.
 The ridge was shaped through a series of huge landslides creating dramatic peaked hoodoos, cliffs and concealed mesas.
 Photo Credit: Wendy Nordvik-Carr

-The Quiraing is located in the north of Isle of Skye on the Trotternish Ridge.
+The Quiraing is located north of Isle of Skye on the Trotternish Ridge.
 Photo Credit: Wendy Nordvik-Carr

 Kilt Rock

 Kilt Rock is part of the Trotternish coastline and offers ocean views across to mainland Scotland.
 The nearby Mealt Waterfall free-falls 60 metres off the cliff’s side into Ramsay Sound.
-From the waterfall you will be able to view Kilt Rock’s pillar-like rock formations made of basalt.
+You can view Kilt Rock’s pillar-like rock formations from the waterfall, which are made of basalt.
 Many imagine the rock formation to look like the folds of a Scottish kilt.
 Please stay within the designated viewing areas as people have fallen from this attraction.
 This area has also been used in Sci-Fi movies.

 Kilt Rock is part of the Trotternish coastline of the rugged countryside of Isle of Skye and offers ocean views across to mainland Scotland.
 The nearby Mealt Waterfall free-falls 60 metres off the cliff’s side into Ramsay Sound.
 Visit the top things to do - Sky Museum of Island Life, The Storr, Quiraing, Cuillin and the Fairy Pools in the northwest coast of Scotland.
 Photo Credit: Wendy Nordvik-Carr